 Why You Need Some Methionine

-The Save Our Bones Program nutritional plan is an approximate 80/20 ratio, as described above.
+The Osteoporosis Reversal Program nutritional plan is an approximate 80/20 ratio, as described above.
 It’s easy to forget the 20% and assume that you should avoid acidifying foods altogether.
 So it’s wise to make that 20% count by including nutrient-dense Foundation Foods, like grass-fed beef, eggs, or wild-caught salmon.

 These are examples of methionine-rich foods, and moderate amounts are beneficial – even essential.
 Here’s why.